 “It doesn’t matter how big your garden is, we can all be gardeners.”

-What do you feel are the best resources for an ordinary gardener who wants to be a bit more sustainable?
+What are the best resources for those who want to be sustainable?

 “Upcycle, recycle, reuse.
 You’d be surprised at what people still throw out.
 We still live in a throw-away culture that uses things once and then gets rid of them.
 With a little bit of imagination, anything can be turned into a growing container or pot to start seeds in.
 It’s about recycling old coffee cups and bottles and just having a little think: Do you really need to buy that or has someone got that in their shed they never use?
 If you look on the online marketplaces you’re bound to find something that you will need that’s being given away for free.“